blomfelt/bbt045/content/Linux commands.md

 - `find DIR -name PATTERN` - search for files which match `PATTERN` in the directory `DIR`
 - `column` - display tabular files in aligned columns
 - `[Ctrl]-R`- reverse history search mode, search for commands you've written

+# Vera server
+- `ssh CID@vera1.c3se.chalmers.se`
+- `./jupyter_run.sh` - run the file `jupyter_run.sh`, located in the current directory (check with `ls`)
+- `squeue -u CID` where CID is your CID.
+If there is only a list of headers, you have no job running
+- `touch X`- "Touch" file X (update time accessed).
+If it does not exist, create it.
+- `cp X ~/DEST` - copy file X to the directory DEST in your home directory (your area on the server)
+- An error of `client_loop: send disconnect: Broken pipe` probably means that there was an internet error.
+Check status with `squeue -u CID`, is it still running?
+Is the web server still running?